-The infamous Man Utd XI that received a guard of honour from Chelsea: Where are they now?
+Man Utd’s bizarre XI that received 2007 guard of honour from Chelsea - What happened to them?

 A talented youngster, Kieran Richardson blew hot and cold for United before joining Sunderland in 2007.

-He became a born again Christian around the same time, telling reporters: "I just want to praise Jesus Christ and go to heaven.
+He became a born-again Christian around the same time, telling reporters: "I just want to praise Jesus Christ and go to heaven.
 That's all I care about”.

-Richardson went on to play for Fulham, Aston Villa and Cardiff City but the 36-year-old has been without a club since leaving the Welsh club in 2016.
+Richardson went on to play for Fulham, Aston Villa and Cardiff City but the 38-year-old has been without a club since leaving the Welsh outfit in 2016.

+However, the former left-back has kept himself busy over the past seven years, collecting and selling luxury watches.

 Ole Gunnar Solskjaer